yonis-savary/sharp/README.md

 ## Welcome !

-Sharp is a framework for PHP 8 that focuses on code cleanliness and simplicity, the goal is to have a good balance between abstraction and concrete objects, make a framework that just work with your IDE and doesn't use some magic syntax or unecessary complexity.
+Sharp is a framework for PHP 8 that focuses on code cleanliness and simplicity, the goal is to have a good balance between abstraction and concrete objects, making a framework that can work with your IDE and doesn't use magic syntaxes or unnecessary complexity layers.

 ## 📚 Documentation and Tutorials